cardstack/cardstack-documentation/guides/data/grants.md

   });
 ```

-However, due the way fields are defined in cardstack you cannot set different permissions to two fields of the same name, even if they are in different entities.
+However, due the way fields are defined in Cardstack, you cannot set different permissions to two fields of the same name, even if they are in different entities.
 For instance, the following **will not work**:

 ```javascript
 factory